gro-david/lasso/README.md

 There are two methods required by LASSO. `get_opt()` should return `COMMAND` and a list of options that should be selectable. `exec_selection(selection)` will be called by FUSE when the user selects an entry.
 This should only handle your custom options, you do not need to include handling of mode switching commands.

 In LASSO there is support for custom commands.
 These are expressions written in the input field of one of the modes.
 These can be created under `~/.config/lasso/hacks/commands/`.
 There are three things that must be defined.
-These are the constants `PREFIX` and `MODE`, which define in which mode the command can be used and what needs to be prepended to the command that one wants to execute. `MODE` can be defined as `"any"`, which will make the command available in all modes.
+These are the constants `PREFIXES` and `MODES` (both a list of strings), which define in which mode the command can be used and what needs to be prepended to the command that one wants to execute. `MODES` can be defined as `["any"]`, which will make the command available in all modes.

 A function called `exec(selection)` is also required which will receive the command (stripped and without the prefix) from `lasso.py`, which will have to execute your desired program.
 It is recommended to execute the program with `setsid` as otherwise it will terminate as soon as LASSO is closed.